 What is an OKR template?

-An OKR template is a spreadsheet that helps to visualize your company’s target and summarizes its achievements by percentage.
+An OKR template is a spreadsheet that helps you to visualize your company’s target and summarizes its achievements by percentage.

 You can click here for detailed information about the OKR Template.